sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-push/cp-mobile-dev-kit-push.md

 >Once you have scanned and onboarded using the onboarding URL, it will be remembered.
 When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.

-[DONE]
+[VALIDATE_2]
 [ACCORDION-END]

 ---

-Congratulations, you have successfully implemented Enable Push Notifications in the MDK Public Store Client and you are now all set to [Consume a REST API in an MDK App](cp-mobile-dev-kit-rest-api).
+Congratulations, you have successfully implemented Enable Push Notifications in the MDK Public Store Client and you can continue with the remaining tutorials in this mission.

 ---